freedom35/image-processing/README.md

 # Image Processing Library
 This image processing library is a lightweight open source library targeting [.NET Standard v2.0](https://learn.microsoft.com/en-us/dotnet/standard/net-standard?tabs=net-standard-2-0).

+A packaged build is available for download on [nuget.org](https://www.nuget.org/packages/Freedom35.ImageProcessing).

 This library may be used as an educational tool on how such image processing methods can be implemented, or used within your own projects that require some form of image processing.

 See the appropriate section for details on each image processing class and their methods available.